powerlanguage/movie-list/notes.md

 ## TODO:

-- [ ] Search on change, not submit
-- [ ] Refactor filters to their own components
 - [ ] Search for movie on add
+- [ ] Get multiple pages of results with promise all?
+- [ ] Add indicator that filters are being applied
+- [x] Search on change, not submit
+- [x] Refactor filters to their own components
-- [ ] Make getNowPlaying a promise, so we can call directly and chain
+- [x] Make getNowPlaying a promise, so we can call directly and chain
-- [ ] Make database stuff promises, so it can be chained more easily
+- [x] Make database stuff promises, so it can be chained more easily
-- [ ] Have to make an update on watch
+- [x] Have to make an update on watch
 - [x] Add permance for watched state
 - [x] Use their video ID
 - [x] Make video id a unique field
-- [ ] Refactor all db queries to promises and simplify to share 1 query function
+- [x] Refactor all db queries to promises and simplify to share 1 query function

 ## Time